 Our Kolo Nafaso program is about building a transparent business model while empowering people to create positive change.
-Take its independent shea-collecting women’s groups for example: by trading with AAK directly, the 345,000+ women are empowered with their own source of income.
+Take its independent shea-collecting women’s groups for example: by trading with AAK directly, the 350,000+ women are empowered with their own source of income.
 This enables them to invest in their children’s education, and the good of their families and communities, which in return gives them confidence and brings them respect.
-Meanwhile, as a chocolate manufacturer, trading via the Kolo Nafaso program ensures you get high-quality raw materials, that you can build sustainable long-term value and that you have a positive impact on the people you operate with and create products for.
+Meanwhile, as a chocolate manufacturer, trading via the Kolo Nafaso program ensures you get high-quality raw materials that you can build sustainable long-term value and that you have a positive impact on the people you operate with and create products for.

 Women collect shea

-“With the pre-finance I receive from the Kolo Nafaso program, I can buy school supplies for my children and help my husband purchase seeds, or buy millet so that my children have enough to eat.
-That makes me feel very proud because not every woman can help her husband like this.”
+"With the pre-finance I receive from the Kolo Nafaso bonus system, I can buy school supplies for my children and help my husband purchase seeds, or buy millet so that my children have enough to eat.
+That makes me feel very proud because not every woman can help her husband like this."

 - Gantiere Some, shea collector and president of the Vaa-lr group, Village Donkore, Burkina Faso